mitsuba-renderer/drjit/docs/unused/nested.rst

        FloatP(9, 10, 11, 12)  /* Z components */
     );

-    /* Enoki's stream insertion operator detects the recursive array and prints the contents as a list of 3D vectors "[[1, 5, 9],
+    /* Dr.Jit's stream insertion operator detects the recursive array and prints the contents as a list of 3D vectors "[[1, 5, 9],
          [2, 6, 10],